Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Introduction

-We argue that these challenges not only create confusion among stakeholders, they also open the potential for loopholes in research oversight, in the sense that researchers can avoid IRB oversight without altering the substantive research procedures performed on participants \citep{london2020loopholes}: a single study that would be considered human subjects research could be split into parts, one in which researchers collect data about workers and release an anonymized version to the public without analyzing information about the workers themselves, and a second in which they or another team of researchers perform analysis on information about the workers.
+Moreover, we argue that these challenges not only create confusion among stakeholders, they also open the potential for loopholes, whereby researchers can avoid IRB oversight without altering the substantive research procedures performed on participants \cite{london2020loopholes}.
+In particular, a single study that would be considered human subjects research could be split into two parts: one in which researchers collect data about workers and release an anonymized version to the public without analyzing information about the workers themselves; and a second in which they or another team of researchers perform analysis on information about the workers.
 According to some institutional policies, the latter two studies might not require research ethics oversight whereas the single study would.

 To ensure that ML research is conducted according to the appropriate ethical and regulatory standards, greater clarity is required.
 In Section~\ref{sec:current_framework}, we elaborate the criteria that define human subjects for ethical and regulatory purposes in the United States.
 We briefly discuss the relationship between the question of whether one or more persons satisfy these criteria and the question of whether that research must undergo review by a properly constituted IRB.
 In Section~\ref{sec:examples}, we present prototypical examples from research in NLP to identify paradigmatic cases for which it is clear/unclear how a given crowdworker should be classified.
 We then show how the diversity of roles that crowdworkers can play in ML research poses a challenge for research ethics and provide guidance on interpreting the Common Rule to identify when crowdworkers should be classified as human subjects versus as extensions of the research team for both ethical and regulatory purposes.
 Finally, in Section \ref{sec:discussion}, we offer policy solutions to address these concerns.